Julian-Lafond/Projects/Mathematical Implementations/README.md

 In this program, we are implementing various mathematical functions and using them to compute the fundamental constants of e and pi.
-A test harness was also built to compare the the implemented functions to the math library.
+A test harness was also built to compare the the implemented functions to the math library

 #Building